 Continuing, he said: “Those figures can’t keep going up at that exponential rate forever; it must plateau, or even subside.
 And I think what has actually happened in the last 12 months is that the Sydney market in some areas has subsided gently.”

-He expects that the Sydney market will subside by about 5 per cent as what has occurred in the Melbourne market following the 1992 recession.
+He expects that the Sydney market will subside by about five per cent, similar to what occurred in the Melbourne market following the 1992 recession.
 After that initial dip, property prices “just went sideways” for about five years, he added, predicting this too will occur in Sydney.

 “I don’t see a major collapse in, you know there might be the property here or property there for various reasons, but I think wholesale, not across the entire city.”